Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: Minimal Model Program

 \begin{proof} {By \autoref{thm:bpf}}, it remains to prove the case where $L$ is not big.
 By a small perturbation we may assume that $B$ is a $\mathbb{Q}$-boundary, and that $L-(K_X+B)$ is $f$-ample.

-By the base point free theorem in dimension $1$ and $2$, $L|_G$ is semi-ample, where $G$ is the fiber over the generic point of $\mathrm{Im}(f)$.
-By \autoref{lemma:add_ample} we may choose $0\leq A\sim_{\mathbb{Q}}L-(K_X+B)$ such that $(X,B+A)$ is klt, and it suffices to show that $K_X+B+A$ is semi-ample.
+By the base point free theorem in dimension $1$ and $2$, $L|_G$ is semiample, where $G$ is the fiber over the generic point of $\mathrm{Im}(f)$.
+By \autoref{lemma:add_ample} we may choose $0\leq A\sim_{\mathbb{Q}}L-(K_X+B)$ such that $(X,B+A)$ is klt, and it suffices to show that $K_X+B+A$ is semiample.
 By \autoref{lem:fiberwise-semiampleness} {and \autoref{prop:char_zero_bpf}}, $K_X+B+A$ is EWM over $T$, and let $g:X\to V$ be the associated map.
 Note that in particular, $K_X+B+A\equiv_V 0$.
 By {the second part of} \autoref{lem:fiberwise-semiampleness}, it is enough to show that $L|_F\sim_{\mathbb{Q}}0$ for every fiber $F$ of $g$.
 This is satisfied over the generic point of $V$ by the base point free theorem in lower dimensions and furthermore holds over the points of characteristic zero by \autoref{prop:char_zero_bpf}.
+So we may fix a point $v\in V$ of positive residue characteristic, not equal to the generic point, for which we must test semiampleness on the fiber $F$ over $v$.

+Let $h:V'\to V$ be an \'etale cover of a neighbourhood of $v\in V$ by an affine scheme, and fix $v'\in h^{-1}(v)$.
+Since $F_{v'}$ is only a base change of $F$ by an extension of the ground field, it is enough to check semi-ampleness of $L|_{F_{v'}}$.
+Hence after performing a small $\mathbb{Q}$-factorialization of the base change $X\times_V V'$, we may assume that $V$ is an affine scheme, and furthermore by passing to the localization at $v$ we may assume it is the spectrum of a local ring with positive residue characteristic.

-So we may fix a point $v\in V$, not equal to the generic point, for which we must test semi-ampleness on the fiber $F$ over $v$.
-Fix a Cartier divisor $D$ on $V$ which contains the point $v$ (which we may do because { $v$} is not the generic point), and furthermore that $D$ is of pure characteristic $p$.
+Fix a Cartier divisor $D$ on $V$ which contains the point $v$ (which we may do because {$v$} is not the generic point), and furthermore that $D$ is of pure characteristic $p$.
 It follows that $\Supp(f^*D)$ contains the fiber $F$.
+Note that if $X$ is not purely of characteristic $p$, we can just take $D=(p)$.